 My interests in methodological approaches to archaeology primarily deal with stone tools and lithic debitage analysis.
 This may seem trivial to some, however, a case can be made that a great majority of the materials found on prehistoric sites from all parts of the world are composed of stone, yet we know so little about how to interpret such materials.
 The archaeological record is a collection of the material remains of past human activities and behaviors.
 Because of organic decomposition, natural erosion, and modern landscape development only a very small fraction of that material culture is preserved on prehistoric site locations.
 Stone tools, however, are among the few kinds of material culture withstanding the inroads of natural and cultural perturbations.
 I think it is fascinating and essential to develop techniques and methods that will help us determine how to interpret behavioral and cultural information from this body of data.

-Due to his appointment as Dean of the Graduate School, Dr. Andrefsky is not currently accepting new graduate students.
+Dr. Andrefsky is currently not accepting new graduate students.

 - Jacob Adams, Ph.D.